AlexsanderHamir/Memora/README.md

 Memora is a lightweight manager for correlated object pools for [PoolX](https://github.com/AlexsanderHamir/PoolX).
 It provides context-based grouping and cleanup for multiple pools used together (e.g., row + buffer).

+> This kind of pooling strategy only makes sense at the scale of a database or similarly memory-intensive systems.
+For most other use cases, it would likely be unnecessary and over-engineered.

 ![Memora Example](example.png)

 ## Features